KasiaKoo/KasiaKoo.github.io/index.md

 # Research

-My PhD is in attosecond science with a focus on high harmonics generation (HHG) from solids, for my postdoc I took a different route and now I am excited to work on projects merging my expertise with ultrafast lasers and nonlinear optics with a new avenue for me of quantum optics.
+I did my PhD in attosecond science with a focus on high harmonics generation (HHG) from solids, for my postdoc I took a different route and now I am excited to work on projects merging my expertise with ultrafast lasers and nonlinear optics with a new avenue for me of quantum optics.
 I work on experimental implementation of strong-field nonlinear experiments with a non-classical bright-squeezed vacuum source.

 During my PhD I worked on a wide range of attosecond science with a main focus on HHG spectroscopy within wide-band dielectrics.
 In particular, I looked into the strong field effects near the edge of a band structure.
 I also collaborated on pump-probe high harmonic spectroscopy of aerosols and XFEL experiments with liquid jets.